 5. Catch fireflies in Bhorgiri

 Every year in June, just before the onset of monsoons, the village of Bhorgiri comes to life with a rare phenomenon.
 Being the breeding ground of fireflies, the hamlet witnesses the number of these pretty little bugs multiply from thousands to millions!
 This is the time of the Fireflies Festival of Bhorgiri when many people flock to these forests at night to witness mesmerising sights of a sea of fireflies on the ground and up above in the trees.
 It’s truly a sight to behold!
-The phenomenon usually lasts just a single day, so make sure you keep a tab on when it’s going to happen the coming year so that you don’t miss it out!
+The phenomenon usually lasts just a single day, so make sure you keep a tab on when it’s going to happen in the coming year so that you don’t miss it out!

 6. Learn about the Sacred Groves

 There are about 14 sacred groves, or ‘Devrais’, in Bhimashankar Wildlife Sanctuary.
 These are near queer, virgin forest patches traditionally earmarked by the local forest people because of spiritual sentiments.
-Namely Bhimashankar Rai, Bhaka Rai, Ahupe Rai, Vandev, Yelavali Van, Dhakoha, Koteshwar, Umbaryn Bhairavnath, Vaghoba, Talhavadidevi, and Kalbhairavnath, these 14 groves are said to be a 1000 years old and hold great ecological significance.
+Namely Bhimashankar Rai, Bhaka Rai, Ahupe Rai, Vandev, Yelavali Van, Dhakoha, Koteshwar, Umbaryn Bhairavnath, Vaghoba, Talhavadidevi, and Kalbhairavnath, these 14 groves are said to be 1000 years old and hold great ecological significance.
 Experts suggest these may contain traces of the original species composition and can even provide gene pools for different rare and endemic species of plants.
-They provide as a rich subject for ecological research and study of cultural heritage.
+They provide a rich subject for ecological research and the study of cultural heritage.